-^{} relates to unlawful payment
+relates to unlawful payment

 - 2.7 A significant number of other local authorities have indicated they are at risk of issuing a section 114 notice.
 According to new survey from the Local Government Association - almost one in five council leaders and chief executives have warned that they could be forced to issue a section 114 notice either this year or next year due to a lack of funding." - Responses were received from 114 chief executives and 71 council leaders with around half are not confident that they will have enough funding to fulfil their legal duties next year.
 Nearly one in five council leaders believe that it is "fairly or very likely" that they will issue a section 114 report in the next 15 months. - 2.8 Whilst there is no immediate risk of Cotswold District Council having to consider issuing a section 114 notice, members will note the budget gap forecast over the medium-term must be closed to maintain financial sustainability. - 2.9 Cabinet approved its draft Medium Term Financial Strategy (MTFS) for the period 2024/25 to 2027/28 and the associated budget proposals for 2024/25 for consultation on 02 November 2023.
 The Council ran an extensive budget consultation process during November and December 2023.
-The Council used a wide range of communications channels to share the key budget messages and highlight the consultation to as many residents, businesses, and community organisations as possible, encouraging them to take part. - 2.10 The Council received 542 responses to the consultation, an increase of 153 when compared to the 2023/24 Budget Consultation (389 responses were received). - 2.11 In January 2024, Cabinet considered feedback from the consultation and has used that feedback to inform this report. - 2.12 The budget and MTFS have now been updated to reflect the following: - The Government's announcement of the Provisional Local Government Settlement 2024/25: - The estimated Council Taxbase 2024/25 and the forecast balance on the Collection Fund in respect of Council Tax collection in 2023/24; and - Provision for changes which have arisen since 02 November 2023.
+The Council used a wide range of communications channels to share the key budget messages and highlight the consultation to as many residents, businesses, and community organisations as possible, encouraging them to take part. - 2.10 The Council received 542 responses to the consultation, an increase of 153 when compared to the 2023/24 Budget Consultation (389 responses were received). - 2.11 In January 2024, Cabinet considered feedback from the consultation and has used that feedback to inform this report. - 2.12 The budget and MTFS has been updated to reflect the following: - The Government's announcement of the Final Local Government Settlement 2024/25. - The final estimate of business rates income for 2024/25 and the forecast surplus on the Collection Fund in 2023/24. - The Council Taxbase for 2024/25 and the forecast surplus on the Collection Fund in respect of Council Tax collection in 2023/24; and - Provision for changes which have arisen since 02 November 2023.